tanmoy87544/ursa/README.md

 # Sandboxing
 The Execution Agent is allowed to run system commands and write/run code.
 Being able to execute arbitrary system commands or write and execute code has the potential to cause problems like:
-- Damage LANL code or data on the computer
+- Damage code or data on the computer
 - Damage the compter
-- Transmit LANL data
+- Transmit your local data

-The Research Agent scrapes data from urls, so has the potential to attempt to pull information from questionable sources.
+The Web Search Agent scrapes data from urls, so has the potential to attempt to pull information from questionable sources.

 Some suggestions for sandboxing the agent:
 - Creating a specific environment such that limits URSA's access to only what you want.
 Examples: